Aishwarya-Chandradhara/healthcompanion/HealthCompanion/README.md

 ## How to use this example?

-To train your restaurant bot, execute
+To train your HealthCompanion bot, execute
 ```
 rasa train
 ```